This page is based on information from Suad Harms, V M and others.

 - Contract 2.
 Dinari (diamonds)

-- Each card of the diamond suit taken in a trick counts scores 10 points.
+- Each card of the diamond suit taken in a trick scores minus 10 points.
 When a trick contains diamonds, the diamonds are kept face up in front of the winner of the trick, so that everyone can see what diamonds have been taken by whom.

 - Contract 3.
 Banat ("girls")

 - Each queen taken in a trick scores minus 25 points.
 Queens are stored face up in front of the winner of the trick in which they were played.

 - Each trick taken scores minus 15 points.

 - Despite its name, this is the only contract that is not a trick-taking game in the normal Western sense of the term.
 It is similar to Fan Tan or Card Dominoes.
 Players try to get rid of their cards as soon as they by playing them to a layout, which begins with the jacks, and continues upwards in each suit to the ace and downwards to the two.
 The dealer begins and play continues counter-clockwise.
 At your turn you must play one card if you can.
 Legal plays are: any jack, or any card that is one rank higher or lower than a card that has already been played.
 If you are unable to play, you pass.
 The first player who runs out of cards scores plus 200 points.
 The others continue playing and the second scores plus 150 points, the third plus 100 points and the last gets plus 50 points.